8 min read

 I recommend staying a minimum of two days in Cairo.
 It's not the most aesthetically pleasing city, but there is a pulse in those streets, and if you are curious enough to find it, Cairo becomes a wonderland of strange encounters in worn-out, smoke-stained coffee shops and side streets.

 Ignore your friend's recommendations to see Coptic Cairo (the old Christian Cairo) like the plague.
-They probably disliked it as much as you will, but their rosey nostalgia has coloured their awful afternoon there with a warm hue.
+They probably disliked it as much as you will, but their rosey nostalgia has colored their awful afternoon there with a warm hue.
 Frankly, with two days in Cairo, you'd be pissing in the wind if you spend even a minute there.
 The most fascinating part of Cairo is its proximity to Giza and the museum of all the objects discovered there and the other sites around Egypt (whatever the English didn't ship back to Bloomsbury).

 Your time is far better spent interacting with the locals in downtown Cairo, walking aimlessly, and Your two goals here should be the Egyptian Museum and the Pyramids of Giza.